B Minor #7m Pentatonic Ukulele Scale

 Minor #7m Pentatonic is the Melodic minor pentatonic with Maj7.
 View B Melodic minor scale

 The B Minor #7m Pentatonic scale contains 5 notes (B, D, E, F#, A#).
-Use the interactive fretboard above to explore this scale on Ukulele with different tunings and fret ranges.
+Use the interactive fretboard diagram above to explore each shape and pattern on Ukulele with different tunings and fret ranges.
+Practice ascending and descending from the root note to learn the sound of this scale.

 Explore B Minor #7m Pentatonic Further